jinchoo/devices-clientapp/README.md

 ## Available Scripts

 In the project directory, you can run:
+### `npm install`
+Install the npm dependencies

 ### `npm start`
+`* make sure to start the server first and is running on port 3000 or else if using different port then edit the ".env" file and update REACT_APP_API_HOST port to match the server app port`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.